-Lauren Self, of Birmingham, AL, begins her first year as the Head Athletic Trainer for Co-Lin in 2016.
-Self Graduated from the University of West Alabama in 2009 with a Bachelor of Science in Athletic Training and was NATA-BOC certified in the same year.
+A native of Birmingham, Alabama, Lauren Self begins her third year as the head athletic trainer for Co-Lin.
+Self graduated from the University of West Alabama with a bachelor’s degree in athletic training and was NATA-BOC certified in the same year.

-Lauren spent two years working and gaining experience at Alabama A&M University as a Graduate Assistant Athletic Trainer working with softball, soccer, and basketball from 2009-2011.
-Following her time at Alabama A&M Univeristy, Self moved to a Head Athletic Trainer role at Alcorn State Univeristy.
-Self honed her skills as she covered all 17 sports that the school offered.
-After Alcorn State, Self worked at King's Daughters Medical Center working with high school coverage.
-Now entering her seventh year as a trainer, Lauren brings an abundance of education and work experience to help all of Co-Lin’s student-athletes.
+Self spent two years working and gaining experience at Alabama A&M University as a graduate assistant athletic trainer working with softball, soccer, and basketball from 2009-2011.
+Following her time at Alabama A&M University, Self moved to a head athletic trainer role at Alcorn State University, covering all 17 varsity sports.
+After Alcorn State, Self worked at King’s Daughters Medical Center in Brookhaven.
+Entering her eighth year as a trainer, Self brings an abundance of knowledge and work experience to help all of Co-Lin’s student-athletes.
 She currently serves as the public relations representative of the Mississippi Athletic Trainers Association to the Southeast Athletic Trainers Association.

 Athletic Training Facility

-Completed in 2006, the athletic traiing room is located in the Frank Pitts Field House in the north end of H. L. Stone Stadium.
+Completed in 2006, the athletic training room is located in the Frank Pitts Field House in the north end of H. L. Stone Stadium.
 Student athletics receive treatment for injuries and physical therapy.